Hill equation (biochemistry): Hill coefficient

+Reversible form

+The most common form of the Hill equation is its irreversible form.
+However, when building computational models a reversible form is often required in order to model product inhibition.
+For this reason, Hofmeyr and Cornish-Bowden devised the reversible Hill equation.

+Relationship to the elasticity coefficients

+The Hill coefficient is also intimately connected to the elasticity coefficient where the Hill coefficient can be shown to equal:

+where $\theta$ is the fractional saturation, $ES/E_t$, and $\varepsilon^v_s$ the elasticity coefficient.

+This is derived by taking the slope of the Hill equation:

+and expanding the slope using the quotient rule.
+The result shows that the elasticity can never exceed $n$ since the equation above can be rearranged to:

 Applications

-The Hill and Hill–Langmuir equations are used extensively in pharmacology to quantify the functional parameters of a drug and are also used in other areas of biochemistry.
+The Hill equation is used extensively in pharmacology to quantify the functional parameters of a drug and are also used in other areas of biochemistry.

 The Hill equation can be used to describe dose-response relationships, for example ion channel open-probability (P-open) vs. ligand concentration.

 Regulation of gene transcription

-The Hill–Langmuir equation can be applied in modelling the rate at which a gene product is produced when its parent gene is being regulated by transcription factors (e.g., activators and/or repressors).
+The Hill equation can be applied in modelling the rate at which a gene product is produced when its parent gene is being regulated by transcription factors (e.g., activators and/or repressors).
 Doing so is appropriate when a gene is regulated by multiple binding sites for transcription factors, in which case the transcription factors may bind the DNA in a cooperative fashion.

 If the production of protein from gene X is up-regulated (activated) by a transcription factor Y, then the rate of production of protein X can be modeled as a differential equation in terms of the concentration of activated Y protein: